embroidery-space/xsp-specs/ursa/oxs.md

   For some reason, WinStitch adds `[+]` to the end of the `number` if the color is a blend.
   Therefore, it is RECOMMENDED to remove it to correctly parse the color number.

-  In a normalized string, the last part of the string separated by a space is the number (we expect the number to be a solid string), and everything before it is the brand.
+  In a normalized string, the part following the final space indicates the color number, which is expected to be a solid string.
+  Everything before that final space indicates the brand.

 - `printcolor`: rgb - Specifies the color used for color printing on paper.
 - `blendcolor`: rgb - Specifies the color blended with the base color.
 - `strands`: integer - The number of threads for stitching.
   If specified, it SHOULD be in the range of 1 to 6.
 - `symbol`: integer or string - Specifies the symbol used to graphically represent the color.
-  It can be a decimal number representing a UTF-8 [code point](https://developer.mozilla.org/en-US/docs/Glossary/Code_point) or a string representing the actual character.
+  It can be a number representing a UTF-8 [code point](https://developer.mozilla.org/en-US/docs/Glossary/Code_point) or a string representing the actual character.
 - `symbol_courier` _by MiniStitch (UrsaSoftware_): string - Specifies the actual symbol character (for example, `A`).
 - `symbolcolor` _by XSPro Platinum (DP Software)_: rgb - Specifies the font color of the symbol.
 - `bsstrands`: integer - The number of threads for stitching back stitches and other "line" stitches.